 Available through the Red Hat Enterprise Linux Developer Program and related subscriptions, Red Hat Developer Toolset allows C and C++ developers to compile once and deploy to multiple versions of Red Hat Enterprise Linux.
 Red Hat Developer Toolset also delivers the latest stable tools faster to help developers more quickly create, diagnose, and debug applications in development.

-Red Hat Developer Toolset does not replace the default system tools included with Red Hat Enterprise Linux 5 or 6 when installed on those platforms.
-Instead, an alternative, parallel set of newer tools is provided for optional use by developers.
-The default compiler and debugger, for example, remain those provided by the base Red Hat Enterprise Linux system.
+When installed, Red Hat Developer Toolset does not replace the default system tools included with Red Hat Enterprise Linux 6 or 7.
+Instead, a parallel set of newer tools is provided for optional use by developers.
+The default compiler and debugger, for example, remain those in the base Red Hat Enterprise Linux system.

 Speed Developer Productivity